microsoft/DiceWeb/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

-This repository contians sample projects to generate apps, games and other content for the Microsoft Partner Center.
+This repository contains sample projects to generate apps, games and other content for the Microsoft Partner Center.

 ## Prerequisites